santi-misael21/santi-misael21/README.md

 ](https://nodejs.org)-->

 #### Fullstack web developer.
-I feel right working both in Frontend as in Backend.
-I persue that my job could be scalable, even if I have to work with a huge amount of data.
+I feel right working both in Frontend and in Backend.
+I pursue that my job could be scalable, even if I have to work with a huge amount of data.

 <!-- Persigo que mi trabajo sea escalable, así sea que esté trabajando con una inmensa cantidad de datos. -->